ReFreezed/LuaWebGen/Reference.md

 #### page.permalink
 The URL to the current page.

+#### page.publishDate
+What date the page is published (in *local* time).
+If the date is in the future then the page is excluded from the build process.
+Must have the format `"YYYY-MM-DD hh:mm:ss"`.

 #### page.title
 The title of the current page.
 Each page should update this value.